"Long Engine Life Starts With Reiff"

 Notice neither Continental nor Shell make any distinction as to the type of engine heater used (multi-point vs. oil heater only), or whether an engine cover is used or not.
 As stated above, I think logic tells us that these are important considerations.
 Mr. Visser seems to acknowledge this in a later article in Cessna Owner magazine, July 1998: "Oil pan engine preheaters - these are fine if used before flight, but do not leave the units plugged in.
 These units will gradually evaporate moisture from the oil, but the rest of the engine is still cold, so you end up with a humidifier cabinet that will rust the bearings and other engine components."

-Seriously, our quality is second to none - don't be misled by our lower prices.
+Actually our quality is second to none - don't be misled by our lower prices.
 Our systems are built rugged using top quality materials to withstand the temperature extremes and tough operating environment in your engine compartment.
 For example, wiring is Teflon insulated to tolerate long term exposure to high heat and abrasion.
 Then the wiring is covered with fiberglass reinforced silicone sleeving.
 We use high quality AMP connectors with nickel plated terminals for corrosion resistance.

 For example:

 We understand the opinion that a lower priced product must be inferior to one that costs more.
 It is a common one held by the general population.
 Fortunately for us our customers are not the general population.
-Most aircraft owners are perceptive enough to realize it is not always true, but if you are someone who always equates price with quality, then we understand you may be happier buying a competitor's system at up to 3 times the price.
+Most aircraft owners are perceptive enough to realize it is not always true, but if you are someone who always equates price with quality, then we understand you may be happier buying a competitor's system at up to twice the price.

 Our HotPad silicone pad heater is a good product, but good isn't good enough for us.
 We are passionate in our pursuit of excellence and are constantly striving to improve our products.
 The HotStrip (introduced 10/1/01) is just one result of our continual product improvement process.